iamsammak/UnderstandingAlgorithms/trie/readme.md

 First off, a trie is a tree.
 Pronounced 'try' like in it being an efficient information re *trie* val data structure.

+It is a kind of search tree; an ordered tree data structure where the keys are usually strings.

 How does it differ from a binary search tree?

   Unlike a binary search tree, no node in the tree stores the key associate with that node; instead, its position in the tree defines they key with which it is associated.